gitaxl/Hornet-Private-Tangle/README.md

     Install your Private Tangle as usual

     --
-    Create secret.py and create a variable named "Seed" with value of your previously generated seed Send tokens with iota_sendtkns.py
+    Create a file named secret.py and create a variable named "Seed" with value of your previously generated seed Send tokens with iota_sendtkns.py